gembarrett/coconduct-builder/specs.md

 ## Technical requirements
 - Upon arrival at the site, user is presented with:
   - basic description of the tool
+  - two things required to implement a policy:
+    - 1+ contact points for reports
+    - 1+ people who monitor those points and have the power to respond (including excluding violators)
   - links to further reading/information and contact info
   - choice of building a code of conduct for (multiple selection available):
     - an offline community (e.g. event)